 Isn’t that enough?
 Although the country faces numerous hardships, it paradoxically remains one of Africa’s most peaceful, secure and welcoming destinations.
 Come and see for yourself!

 Travelling around Ethiopia, Djibouti and Somaliland is a life-altering experience.
 Together, these three countries offer a heady mix of otherworldly landscapes, captivating cultures, historical wonders and sensational outdoor activities.

 Ethiopia & Eritrea: travel books to read before you go

 This excerpt from Lonely Planet’s Ethiopia & Eritrea guide provides a selection of travel literature to get you in the mood for your trip...

 Ethiopia, Djibouti & Somaliland - Plan your trip (Chapter)

 Your journey to Ethiopia, Djibouti and Somaliland starts here.
 You'll find the tools to plan your adventure: where to go and when, how much to budget, plus info on festivals and events.

-Ethiopia, Djibouti & Somaliland - Understand Ethiopia & Survival Guide (Chapter)
+Ethiopia, Djibouti & Somaliland - Northern Ethiopia (Chapter)